 The SeaSINC Project

-Thank you for considering sponsoring the SeaSINC project: ‘Evaluating the effects of seaweed sinking in the Caribbean’.
+Thank you for considering sponsoring the independent SeaSINC project: ‘Evaluating the effects of seaweed sinking in the Caribbean’.
 We would like to share a little more information with you so that you know how your money will be used.

 Video footage from Klaas Gerdes